Don't Believe The Hype: How Multivitamins Conquered The Land Of The Free

 Certain Deficiencies Still Common Today

-Certain lifestyles, religious beliefs, and eating habits mean that some people do require vitamins.
+Certain lifestyles, religious beliefs, and eating habits mean that some people do require supplemental vitamins or minerals.
 For example:

 - Strict vegetarians/vegans who consume no animal foods may need vitamin B12